drummondlab/drummondlab.github.io/blog/_posts/2015-09-10-about-endogenous-aggregates.md

 Jamie and Alexandra, with help from grad student [Chris Katanski](/team/chris-katanski/), built a bunch of strains to look at colocalization between aggregating proteins in live cells.
 They found all sorts of interesting stuff, most obviously new heat-shock granule components and new types of aggregates in the nucleus and nucleolus.

 We took the show on the road.
 The critical addition came when Edward and I talked about the work at the FASEB meeting _Protein Folding in the Cell_ in Vermont, he at his poster and I in a 12-minute talk.
 People kept asking, So, is the aggregation reversible?
-Turns out that for various reasons, this basic question had not been answered for anything but artificial reporter proteins.
+Turns out that for various reasons, this basic question had not been answered for cellular .

-But we work with stable isotopes, which are perfect for this kind of question.
+But we work with stable isotopes, which are perfect for answering questions about .
 In the back of the auditorium after my (pretty awful) talk, I sketched out the experiment.
 Actually, I made Figure 6A, the bottom experimental-design part, and showed it to Edward, who said, "Yep, I can do that."
-And he did, and in a gift from the universe and Edward's careful hands, it worked on the first try.
-Most importantly, it showed us what we'd not even dared hope: all the aggregates we could detect were fully reversible!
+And he did, and in a gift from the universe, it worked on the first try.
+Most importantly, the results showed us what we'd not even dared hope: all the aggregates we could detect were fully reversible!

 We wrote it up.
-While in Boston for the ASBMB annual meeting, we set up a meeting with Karen Carniol, who'd handled my 2008 [paper][2], and told her the story.
-She was interested---and suddenly formatting and edits that seemed like they would take weeks took two days.
-The reviews came back, some glowing, some positive but with many detailed criticisms and requests for additional experiments.
+While in Boston for the ASBMB annual meeting, we set up a meeting with Karen Carniol, the editor at _Cell_ who'd handled my 2008 [paper][2], and told her the story.
+She was interested---and suddenly formatting and edits that seemed like they might take weeks took two days.
+The reviews came back, some quite heartwarming, one in particular supportive but with many detailed criticisms and requests for additional experiments.

 Most criticized were our experiments on activity in aggregated proteins.

 ### Little things

-Our graphical abstract has no words.
+1. Our graphical abstract has no words.
+2.